purol/dual-readout/README.md

 The example of saved data is the below plot:
 ![Alt text](/img/S_280.png "S_280")

-The size of images is 280x280.
-Therefore, format of image is 4x280x280 (channel x height x width)
+The size of single images is 280x280.
+Therefore, the size of image is 4x280x280 (channel x height x width)

 > I assumed that towers consisted of 56x56 towers.
 So, I made the size of image to be 280x280.
 However, the number of fibers inside towers depend on the eta and phi position of towers.
 You need to fix it.